Zolo-Ryan/Zilo/README.md

 - [ ] Scrolling with touchpad/mouse
 - [ ] Debian package created

+## Setup
+- Clone the repository
+- Open terminal in the root directory of the repository
+- Run `make`
+- `bin/kilo` is the program created

 ## Shortcuts

 - `Ctrl-s` => save current file